AesirRaider/Rhodesia-Mod/README.md

 # Rhodesia-Mod
-Mod where the Republic of Rhodesia is added into the game
+Mod where Rhodesia is added into the game